okrame/verbeth/README.md

 ## Contract

 We include `sender` (= `msg.sender`) as an **indexed event field** to bind each log to the actual caller account (EOA or smart account) and make it "bloom-filterable".

 A transaction receipt does not expose the immediate caller of this contract — it only contains the emitter address (this contract) and the topics/data — so recovering `msg.sender` would require execution traces.

 Under ERC-4337 this becomes even trickier: the outer transaction targets the EntryPoint and tx.from is the bundler, not the smart account.
 Without including sender in the event, reliably linking a log to the originating account would require correlating EntryPoint internals or traces.

 ### Deployed Addresses

-LogChainV1 `0x41a3eaC0d858028E9228d1E2092e6178fc81c4f0`
+LogChainV1 (singleton) `0x41a3eaC0d858028E9228d1E2092e6178fc81c4f0`

 ERC1967Proxy `0x62720f39d5Ec6501508bDe4D152c1E13Fd2F6707`